ナミビア

 • Breakfast

-• Private vehicle transfer Transfer to Etosha National Park
+• Private transfer Transfer to Etosha National Park

-The drive from Swakopmund to Etosha National Park is a scenic several-hour journey during which you can enjoy Namibia's majestic natural landscapes.
+The drive from Swakopmund to Etosha National Park is a several-hour journey with enjoyable scenery.
+Along the way, you will be able to appreciate Namibia's unique and grand natural landscapes.

 • Namibia - Etosha South

-• About Etosha South Etosha South, located in the southern part of Etosha National Park, forms the southern area of the wildlife haven in northwestern Namibia.
-This region is a collection of world-class private game reserves and can be accessed from Andersons Gate, the southern entrance to the national park.
+• About Etosha South Located in the southern part of Etosha National Park, Etosha South forms the southern-area section of the wildlife paradise in northwestern Namibia.
+This region is a collection of world-class private game reserves and can be accessed from Anderson's Gate, the park’s southern entrance.

 Lions